Son reunited with father’s WWI memorabilia

 His father is Mason McKee, and what he never talked about was his role as a Doughboy in World War One.

-“Every once in a while his huntington buddies would come around and they would go hunting, come back, sit and talk,” McKee said.
+“Every once in a while his hunting buddies would come around and they would go hunting, come back, sit and talk,” McKee said.

 His dad was a 17-year-old when he joined and went to Europe to fight the “War to end all Wars” in the trenches of France and Belgium.